awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

   asynchronously by a Lambda invoked by the [DynamoDB event stream][DynamoDB Streams] for the Jobs table.
 - `RUNNING`: The job is still in progress.
+- `FORGET_COMPLETED_CLEANUP_IN_PROGRESS`: The job is still in progress.
 - `COMPLETED`: The job finished successfully.
+- `COMPLETED_CLEANUP_FAILED`: The job finished successfully however the deletion queue items could not be removed.
+You should manually remove these or leave them to be removed on the next job
-- `COMPLETED_WITH_ERRORS`: The job finished but one or more objects could not be updated.
+- `FORGET_PARTIALLY_FAILED`: The job finished but one or more objects could not be updated.
 The Deletion DLQ for messages will contain a message per object that could not be updated.
 - `FIND_FAILED`: The job failed during the Find phase as there was an issue